AndunHH/Dew-Point-Ventilation-Zigbee/README.md

 The data on the SD card can be converted into a nice graphic using the appropriate program.

-TODO: The programm needs to be published!

 ![example of the evaluated picture](images/2024-05.png)

+The programm for visulation is not jet published... coming soon.

 # Coupling a new socket outlet

-A new zigbee device can be coupled for 180s after a reset of the contorller.
+A new zigbee device can be coupled for 180s after a reset of the controller.
 To delete old couplings a zigbee factory reset can be done with a long press on the boot button on the esp32c6.

 # Components
 | component | Approx. price |